keajs/kea-docs/docs/plugins/waitfor.md

 want to `await` for an action.
 This is what the [kea-waitfor](https://github.com/keajs/kea-waitfor) plugin does!

-:::note Keep In Mind
+:::warning Keep In Mind
-`kea-waitfor` in mostly designed to be used in like in tests or in a Server Side Rendering context, not in listeners.
+`kea-waitfor` in designed for use in tests (and is surpassed by [kea-test-utils](/docs/intro/testing)), or in a Server Side Rendering context.
-However, if you're feeling lucky, remember to add a [`breakpoint`](/docs/BROKEN) after the wait!
+It is not designed for daily use in listeners and elsewhere, as it's easy to miss dispatched events that happen synchronously.
+You have the danger of edge cases where you'll be waiting for an event that already passed.
 :::

 ## Installation